-16. ADVANCED EXPERIMENTAL PHYSIOLOGY.
+- 16. ADVANCED EXPERIMENTAL PHYSIOLOGY.
 Spring term.
-Credit two hours.
+Credit three hours.
 Prerequisites, Physiology 12 or 13, or its equivalent, and Physiology 14, or its equivalent.
 Registration by permission.
-Laboratory, F or S 9-1.
-Professors Dukes, Dye, and Nangeroni.

-17. SPECIAL PROBLEMS IN CHEMICAL PHYSIOLOGY.
+Laboratory, F 9-1.
+A conference hour to be arranged.
+Laboratory fee, \$10.
+Professors Dukes, Dye, and Dougherty. - 17.
+SPECIAL PROBLEMS IN CHEMICAL PHYSIOLOGY.
 Both terms.
 Hours and credit to be arranged.
 Registration by permission.
+Laboratory fee, \$2 a credit hour.